mickalleny2k/pands-project/README.md

 I printed a random sample of 10 rows.
 I called the pandas function sample()

+## THE MEAN OF EACH SPECIES
+I grouped the dataset by species and calculated the mean of each group.

+## THE STANDARD DEVIATION OF EACH SPECIES
+I grouped the dataset by species and calculated the standard deviation of each group.

+## THE MEDIAN OF EACH SPECIES
+I grouped the dataset by species and calculated the median of each group.

+## THE MAX OF EACH SPECIES
+I grouped the dataset by species and calculated the max of each group.

+## THE SUM OF EACH SPECIES
+I grouped the dataset by species and calculated the sum of each group.

 # Histograms
 Saves a histogram of each variable to png files